 It does really start to feel like a zombie film, but one in which zombies are fighting zombies.

 Yeah, exactly.
 After we finished the film, everyone was asking for my specific point of view, and I don’t really want to take sides and be pro-government or anti-government.
 My biggest statement is there in the last shot, when the camera goes up in the sky and flies over the slum, and everyone down below is dead.
 The casualties don’t go to just the drug dealers, or the users, or even the drug agents themselves.
-The drug war doesn’t spare anybody.
+Our drug war doesn’t spare anybody.
+That’s the tragedy.
 This is my cynical message.

 One moment that gave me pause was when the hero, played by Anne Curtis, shoots the first corrupt drug agent, basically committing an extra-judicial killing.
 Her partner then says, “You’re not the law.”
 What was your thinking behind her actions in that situation?

-I really wanted that from the very beginning.
+I really wanted that scene from the very beginning.
 My writer didn’t agree with me.
 Our consultants didn’t agree with me.
 Michiko [Yamamoto], who is my partner and co-wrote On the Job with me, also didn’t like the decision.
 Everyone thought my protagonist should not do that.

-Of course, this scene is also highlighting another important reality of the drug war: you can kill anybody, and since it’s in the name of the drug war, you can get off scot-free.
+Of course, this scene is also highlighting another important reality of the drug war: You can kill anybody, and since it’s in the name of the drug war, you can get off scot-free.

 Do you think that scene changes the audience’s view of Anne’s character?